orenbenkiki/total-space/README.md

 ## Validation

-The code allows applying a validation function to each *State*, *Payload* and overall *Configuration*.
+The code allows applying a validation function to each *State* and overall *Configuration*.
 Thus, simply computing the total *Configurations* space can ensure arbitrary validation conditions.

 The *Reaction* logic in each agent will typically `match` some combinations of its *State* and the *Payload*, which will include a catch-all `Reaction::Unexpected` clause.
 Thus computing the model